containers/buildah/docs/buildah-config.1.md

 If names are used, the container should include entries for those names in its */etc/passwd* and */etc/group* files.

+**--variant** *variant*

+Set the target architecture *variant* for any images which will be built using the specified container.
+By default, if the container was based on an image, that image's target architecture and variant information is kept, otherwise the host's architecture and variant are recorded.

 **--volume**, **-v** *volume*

 Add a location in the directory tree which should be marked as a *volume* in any images which will be built using the specified container.
 Can be used multiple times.
 If *volume* has a trailing `-`, and is already set, then the *volume* is removed from the config.